TannerBarcelos/Express-TS-Prisma-Docker-REST-Starter/README.md

 This project serves as a template and demonstration for developing a modern Node / Express, Typescript based REST API.
 We use Prisma as an ORM to interact with a local Postgres database being deployed through Docker.

+To read about the project and get an in-depth guide on running the app, to testing and everything in between, see my blog series on how I created this project, why I did it, how to do it yourself, how to run it if you are not interested in re-building this from scratch and so much more! **Link coming soon - for now, follow this guide for setup instructions**

 ### Run the project

 1. Create a .env file and add the following configuration variables